dtex/barcli/README.md

 **color** (String) - Colors will be assigned automatically, but you can override with your preference.
 Valid values are "red", "green", "yellow", "blue", "magenta", "cyan" or "white".

+**inline** (Boolean) - When true, Barcli will not clear the console.
+This is ideal for single barcli instances that occur inline and maintain stdout output before and after the bar (i.e. an install or large data download).
+Note that you must call ```barcli.finish()``` to bump the cursor down when done with the bar graph.

 ### Examples

 #### Johnny-Five Sensor Input